top of page

 Please read my website terms of use for more information.

-info: "Rakurakumom's official website" is also available in English.
+info: "Rakurakumom's Official Website" is also available in English.

 We would be delighted if families with foreign children living in Japan, teachers, and individuals from around the world interested in the Japanese language and culture could find our website useful.
 We are gradually enhancing and updating the content, with the assistance of automatic translation and the enthusiasm of my son who loves English.
 Support tools will also be progressively adapted for translation.